-With stand up paddling (SUP) booming in popularity, it was only a matter of time before a traditional surf sport started to make its way inland.
+With stand-up paddleboarding (SUP) booming, it was only a matter of time before a traditional surf sport started to make its way inland.
 Now, stand up paddleboards have made appearances in places where you’d have never expected them.
-From the Mississippi River to Lake Tahoe, there isn’t a place that holds water that’s off limits for the ever-popular SUP crowd.
+From the Mississippi River to Lake Tahoe, there isn’t a place that holds water that’s off-limits for the ever-popular SUP crowd.

 Dress for the Conditions

 The sun and the elements are a real danger to freshwater paddlers.
-If you’re going out, make sure to wear at least an SPF 15 (preferably an SPF 30) as the water has a mirror effect on the suns rays and leads to severe burns.
-Better yet, don a rash guard or a long sleeve shirt and a cap to protect your skin from dangerous UV rays.
+If you’re going out, make sure to wear at least an SPF 15 (preferably an SPF 30) as the water has a mirror effect on the sun’s rays and leads to severe burns.
+Better yet, don a rash guard (a close-fitting athletic shirt that can be worn under your wetsuit) or a long sleeve shirt and a cap to protect your skin from dangerous UV rays.

-The same holds true for winter paddling, or cold water paddling.
-While you might be an experienced paddler who rarely takes a dip in the water, it’s always advisable to wear a wet suit in water that’s colder than 65 degrees.
-Just a few minutes in cold water with freezing temperatures outside could cause you to become hypothermic.
-This is a serious problem with life ending implications.
+The same holds for winter paddling or cold water paddling.
+While you might be an experienced paddler who rarely takes a dip in the water, it’s always advisable to wear a wet suit in water that’s colder than 65 degrees F (18 degrees C).
+Just a few minutes in cold water with freezing temperatures outside could cause you to become hypothermic, a serious problem with life-ending implications.
 Be safe and dress for the weather.

 Use the Buddy System

-Stand up paddling is remarkably safe and the chances for serious injury or death is decidedly low.
+Stand up paddleboarding is remarkably safe, and the chances for severe injury or death is decidedly low.
 That said, it could never hurt to brush up on a few safety guidelines before heading out for a day of fun on the water.
 Stay safe out there.

 What recommendations do you have related to safety while stand up paddleboarding?
 Let us know in the comments below!